Toxic algae are naturally present in all New Zealand waterways. It’s important to know which algae in our waterways are harmful.

 Greater Wellington works with other councils and Regional Public Health to monitor the safety of our waterways, and issue warnings when blooms occur.

+The data from this monitoring is used to inform the ‘safe to swim’ rating on LAWA (Land Air Water Aotearoa).
 Head to the LAWA website to check for current warnings.

 Get in touch